canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 - MATE
 - Budgie

-Interestingly, Ubuntu Desktop comes in [different flavors](https://ubuntu.com/desktop/flavours), each with its desktop environment.
+Ubuntu Desktop comes in [different flavors](https://ubuntu.com/desktop/flavours), each with its own desktop environment.
+Flavours are unique and opinionated offerings of Ubuntu, with their own visual style and applications.
-For example, the Kubuntu flavor supports the KDE Plasma desktop environment.
+For example, the Kubuntu flavor uses the KDE Plasma desktop environment by default, while Ubuntu Studio is specially designed for content creation.

 A desktop environment consists of different independent components, including: